- A. FREEDOM AND RESPONSIBILITY OF ORGANIZATIONS

 - Activities/Exams: No campus-wide social activities shall be held by any student organization during final examination periods.
 In addition, recognized student organizations may not schedule events or activities within 48 hours of the beginning of a final examination period.

 - Hours to Terminate - Activities on campus shall terminate on Sunday through Thursday nights by midnight; Friday and Saturday nights by 1:00 a.m.
-The termination time must be specified on the social request form and approved by the Director of Campus Life.

 Organization officers, members and advisors may be civilly liable for harm resulting from either dangerous organization activities or those that create an unreasonable risk of injury on and off campus.
 All persons involved in organizations are advised to plan activities carefully, comply with all laws (including those related to the consumption of alcohol and the use of vehicles and other equipment) and to neither endorse nor participate in activities that could result in injury to participants, bystanders, property or self.
 Organizations sponsoring recreational activities, off-campus trips of any kind or any activities where risk to participants may be involved are required to have participants sign a RELEASE AND WAIVER OF LIABILITY FORM.
 These forms may be obtained from the Student Affairs website.